smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"10s"`

-HTTP_SERVER_WRITE_TIMEOUT controls how long Chainlink's API server can hold a socket open for writing a response to an HTTP request.
-This sometimes needs to be increased for pprof.
+`HTTP_SERVER_WRITE_TIMEOUT` controls how long the Chainlink node's API server can hold a socket open for writing a response to an HTTP request.
+Sometimes, this must be increased for pprof.

 ### CHAINLINK_PORT